davidovich/summon/README.md

 If the result of using args is a string representation of an array, like `[a b c d]` this array will be flattened to the final args array.

+#### Removing the run subcommand

+> New in v0.12.0

+In some situations, the data provider is more a proxy to other commands, so it can make sense to optimize this use-case and remove the `run` subcommand.

+This is done by passing `summon.WithoutRunCmd()` option to the `summon.Main()` entry-point function.
+In that mode, all invocable handles become part of the main command.

+In this mode, the `ls` subcommand to list embedded assets becomes a `--ls` flag.

 ### Dump the Data at a Location

 ```bash